 2. One of the most remarkable existences on earth has been carved out by the Himba tribe of Namibia.
 Living with very little water, they have adapted by bathing in smoke and caking their skin to retain water.
 A visit to the Himba is an unparalleled cultural experience.

-3. Namibia’s vast expanse offers a great variety of landscape and experiences – from the famous red sand dunes of Sossusvlei, to the wild and haunting skeleton coast, and the dense green bush (and rich wildlife) of Etosha National Park.
-For more information on Namibia as the alternative African wildlife experience, which is certianly is!
+3. Namibia’s vast expanse offers a great variety of landscape and experiences – from the famous red sand dunes of Sossusvlei, to the wild and haunting Skeleton Coast, and the dense green bush (and rich wildlife) of Etosha National Park.
+For more information on Namibia as the alternative African wildlife experience, which it certainly is!

 4. There are few places in the world today that retain such a remote, untouched environment as Namibia.
 In a country 4x the size of England but with a population of only 1.2 million, if you’re after absolute isolation, you can find it here!